yongsannnn/TGC-react/README.md

 ```
 US01.
 As a user, I want to look at all the tea, so that I know what are avaiable.
 US02.
 As a user, I want to search for a tea, so that I know if it exist in the database.
 US03.
-As a user, I want to see the details of the tea, so that I know if this is a product that I want.
+As a user, I want to see the details of the tea, so that I know if this is a tea that I want.
 US04.
-As a user, I want to know buy the product, so that I can enjoy the tea.
+As a user, I want to know buy the tea, so that I can enjoy the tea.
 US05.
 As a user, I want to add the tea into my cart, so that I can purchase the item.
 US06.
 As a user, I want to see all my previous order, so that I can refer to my past purchase.
 US07.
-As a vendor, I want to create/update/delete the product, so that product are kept to date.
+As a vendor, I want to create/update/delete the tea, so that tea are kept to date.
 US08.
 As a vendor, I want to all orders made by all customer, so that I can know which orders require handling.
 ```